-- The Corporation is in the exploration stage and has not yet commenced commercial production or sales.
-Therefore, the Corporation is not exposed to significant credit risk and overall the Corporation's credit risk has not changed significantly from the prior year. - ii) Cash and cash equivalents In order to manage credit and liquidity risk the Corporation invests only in highly rated investment grade instruments that have maturities of three months or less and are cashable at any time.
-Limits are also established based on the type of investment, the counterparty and - iii) Derivative financial instruments As at December 31, 2019, the Corporation has no derivative financial instruments.
+- i) Trade credit risk - The Corporation is in the exploration stage and has not yet commenced commercial production or sales.
+Therefore, the Corporation is not exposed to significant credit risk and overall the Corporation's credit risk has not changed significantly from the prior year. - ii) Cash and cash equivalents - In order to manage credit and liquidity risk the Corporation invests only in highly rated investment grade instruments that have maturities of three months or less and are cashable at any time.
+Limits are also established based on the type of investment, the counterparty and the credit rate. - iii) Derivative financial instruments - As at March 31, 2020, the Corporation has no derivative financial instruments.
 It may in the future enter into derivative financial instruments in order to manage credit risk, it will only enter into derivative financial instruments with highly rated investment grade counterparties.